What are Agricultural Commodities?

 Agricultural commodities trading is classified as the world’s largest traded commodity class and traded on national and international commodity exchanges.
-All commodities, including soft commodities (coffee, sugar or cocoa) are being traded on these exchanges:
+All commodities, including soft commodities (coffee, sugar and cotton) are being traded on these exchanges:

 Corn, Soybeans, Wheat – Chicago Board of Trade (CBOT)

-Coffee C, Sugar no. 11, Cotton no. 2, Cocoa – Intercontinental Exchange (ICE)
+Coffee, Cocoa, Sugar and Cotton – Intercontinental Exchange (ICE)

 Trading Hard Commodities with AvaTrade